 Should rabbits be kept away from eggplant that is growing in the garden?

-It is always great to see rabbits running free rather than enclosed in a small hutch.
+It is always great to see bunnies running free rather than enclosed in a small hutch.

-It is always a good idea to try to keep rabbits out of the veg garden since they will eat just about everything.
+It is also always a good idea to try to keep your bunnies out of the veg garden since they will eat just about everything.
 Good idea for cleaning the garden of debris left after harvest, but not so good if you want the veg.